chearon/scrollbugs/README.md

 #### Work-arounds

+* Use `overflow-anchor: none`.
+This is the best/fastest solution.
-Replace the visible elements in the viewport with new ones when you update the content (e.g. use `:key` in Vue)
+* Replace the visible elements in the viewport with new ones when you update the content (e.g. use `:key` in Vue)